PlumpMath/NServiceBus.AzureServiceBus.Serialization.Interop/README.md

-# Summary
+# The Problem
 If your implementation of NServiceBus with Azure Service Bus Transport results in the below exception message:

   "There was an error deserializing the object of type System.Byte[]"

+The root problem is with BrokeredMessage.
+Underlying GetBody<T>(), and setting the backing payload as a constructor argument, it uses an implementation of DataContractSerializer.
+When the Transport set the body to type byte[] and retrieved it using GetBody<byte[]>(), WindowsAzure.ServiceBus uses a [Binary] XMLDictionary[Reader|Writer] to serialize and deserialize the payload.

+In order to get around this, you must use streams with BrokeredMessage.

+## The Solution
-This example shows how to have interop serialization over AzureServiceBus transport in NServiceBus.
-It solves the probl
+This example shows how to have interop serialization between Java and .NET over AzureServiceBus transport in NServiceBus using JSON.

 # Implementation
-This example uses the *temporary* BrokeredMessageBodyConversion point in v6.3.2 of NServiceBus.Azure.Transports.WindowsAzureServiceBus in order to support Java to .NET serialization over Azure Service Bus Transport.
+This example uses the **temporary** BrokeredMessageBodyConversion point in v6.3.2 of NServiceBus.Azure.Transports.WindowsAzureServiceBus in order to support Java to .NET serialization over Azure Service Bus Transport.

+Please refer to the official [NServiceBus.AzureServiceBus](https://github.com/Particular/NServiceBus.AzureServiceBus) repository for progress on the next release.
+The issue that spawned this example can be found [here](https://github.com/Particular/NServiceBus.AzureServiceBus/issues/49).

 ## Extension Point